matthewfcarlson/vuex-lite-sync/README.md

 - Similar to Vuex (with a slightly reduced feature set)
 - `vue-devtools` will work out of the box
 - Written in typescript so types are provided
+- Mutations are synced over the transport layer with logic to handle competing connections

 ## How it works